-University Conduct Board members are selected for a one-year term, and may be reappointed for subsequent terms.
+University Conduct Board members are selected for a one-year

+term, and may be reappointed for subsequent terms.
 The Board will consist of at least five full-time faculty members, at least five full-time students and at least five full-time staff members with at least five alternates for exigent circumstances who serve as a pool of members from which to select.
 Each hearing will consist of three members, one from each category (faculty, staff and student) unless due to exigent circumstances the makeup of the board must be changed (see Exigent Circumstances).
 Quorum for a hearing to proceed is three with a maximum of five board members.
-Student members are selected through the Student Government Association and the Student Life Office, faculty members are appointed through the Provost's Office, and staff members are selected by the Dean of Students' Office.
+Student members are selected through the Student Government Association and the Student Life Office, faculty members are appointed through the Provost's Office.
 Each selected member becomes part of a consortium of trained board members for the academic year.